zenovsky/ltp-ci/README.md

 On the `WEB_HOST` machine:
-- Must have ssh and scp, python3 and also allure installed in /opt/allure `LTP_USER` must have full access and be the owner of /opt/allure/allure-report and all files and directories in it.
+- Must have ssh and scp, python3 and also allure installed in /opt/allure `LTP_USER` must have full access and be the owner of `/opt/allure/allure-report` and all files and directories in it.
+- The `/opt/allure/allure-report` directory must be accessible as a web page via an `HTTP server`.

 📄 License